Cooking Corner: How To Thicken Alfredo Sauce The Easy Way

 Thankfully, there are a few easy solutions that you can follow to master how to thicken alfredo sauce.
-I’ve made super thin alfredo sauce before and used these tips to make sure I got the creamy consistency that I was looking for.
+I’ve made super thin alfredo sauce before and used these tips & tricks to make sure I got the creamy consistency that I was looking for.

 What You Will Need To Follow This Tutorial

 The first thing that you will need to be able to thicken alfredo sauce is a thin alfredo sauce!
 It’s possible to make your own alfredo sauce at home, or you can buy a jar at the store.

 If you want to learn the basics of making your own sauce, try following this video:

 Alfredo sauce is a cream-based sauce that is typically made of butter, heavy cream, and Parmesan cheese.
 That’s all it takes to make this tasty sauce!
 The key to making a thick sauce from scratch is lots and lots of practice, but there are ways to thicken sauces that are too thin.

 Option #1: Skillet